Mohamed-I-Azri/MIMII-Acoustic-Anomaly-Detection-on-Edge-SAMA7G54-EK-/README.md

 This project implements and evaluates two unsupervised anomaly detection approaches on the MIMII fan/6dB subset:

-- **Gaussian model** — fits a multivariate Gaussian on log-mel features extracted from normal audio; anomaly score is the Mahalanobis distance.
+- **Gaussian model** — fits a multivariate Gaussian on log-mel and RMS features extracted from normal audio; anomaly score is the Mahalanobis distance.
 Fast and lightweight.
 - **Hitachi autoencoder** — trains a dense autoencoder on spectral features; anomaly score is reconstruction error.
 Higher accuracy at the cost of inference time.

 Both models are trained on a Windows PC using Python 3.8 and TensorFlow 2.8, then deployed to the SAMA7G54-EK (ARM Cortex-A7) running Linux4SAM, using numpy and tflite-runtime for inference.